-The Masters in Teaching ASL track is approved by the Colorado Department of Higher Education.
+The Teaching ASL M.A. program is approved by the Colorado Department of Higher Education.

-As a bilingual program, course content is delivered using different modes of communication (written English, ASL, and PSE) by Deaf and hearing instructors through different forms of media.
+As bilingual programs, course content is delivered using different modes of communication (written English, ASL, and PSE) by Deaf and hearing instructors through different forms of media.
 Therefore, you must be proficient in ASL (native or near-native user) prior to applying.

 If a local practicum experience cannot be obtained, you may need to relocate for your student teaching.
 However, every effort will be made to locate local practicum experiences before asking you to consider relocating.

-The TASL program includes an eight week hybrid semester each summer.
-During the summer semester, you will begin your courses online, continue them on campus with a four week UNC campus visit, and then finish them online.
-While on campus, you will be in class from 8:30 am to 4:00 pm weekdays with daily and weekend assignments.
+The TASL programs include an eight week hybrid semester each summer.
+During the summer semester, you will begin your courses online, continue them on campus with a four week UNC campus residential session, and then finish them online.
+While on campus, you will be in class from approximately 8:30 am to 4:00 pm weekdays with daily and weekend assignments.

-As a TASL student, you will receive an annual Summer Logistics Packet providing information on traveling to Colorado and UNC, on campus accommodations, and other resources to help you plan your four week on campus visit.
-Most students stay in one of UNC's residence halls (approximately $1,000 for the month) and purchase meal plans.
+Prior to your summer courses, you will receive information and resources to help you plan a four week campus visit.
+Most out-of-state students stay in one of UNC's residence halls (approximately $1,300 for the month).

-During the month long campus visit, the Department of ASL & Interpreting Studies brings together the ASL-English Interpretation program (on campus and online) and the TASL program to create a learning community of Deaf and hearing students.
+During the month long campus visit, the Department of ASL & Interpreting Studies brings together the ASL-English Interpretation program (on campus and online) and the TASL program to create a learning community of Deaf and hearing students (seen in picture above).